Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Installation Steps

-Here are the steps to start using Claude Code, in order.
+Here, we'll go through the steps to start using Claude Code, in order.

 Step 1: Install Claude Desktop

-First, install the Claude Desktop app.
+First, let's install the Claude Desktop app.

 1. Access the download page